thisbeyond/solid-select/README.md

 I published my first Solid library (https://solid-dnd.com) a short while back as a first dabble in sharing what I had learnt on a personal project.
-That went well so when I had to create a multi-select autocomplete control for another personal project I knew I'd be sharing that too - and so `Solid Select` came to :) be.
+That went well so when I had to create a multi-select autocomplete control for another personal project I knew I'd be sharing that too - and so `Solid Select` came to be :)